Badding/tsoha-inventory/README.md

 - List orders and products.
 - Provide detailed information about orders and products.
 - Search for products by name, id, manufacturer.
-- Products and orders can be sorted with differnt properties.
+- Products and orders can be sorted with different properties.

 ## Installation